IvettB/startup/README.md

 - Server issues: Go to AWS website, stop running, and then restart after a minute.
 Before deploying to production environment, always check if server is up and running
 - ALWAYS make sure you're in the right directory before doing anything
 - Pulling requests from third party sometimes takes a minute.
 Be patient before panicking and thinking there are errors

+# Simon DB

+This assignment has taught me a lot, but also took way longer than expected.
+The more third party applications we're using, the more complex the code and execution gets, and it takes time learning how everything works together.

+Necessary steps:
+- Clone repo
+- (Get familiar with the code, experiment and learn)
+- Enter MongoDB credentials into database.js -> tip: just delete all the brackets and copy and paste the url
+- Ssh deploy to production environment
+- TEST to make sure everything works

+Useful git commands:
+- pm2 delete simon
+- pm2 start index.js -n simon -- 3000
+- cd services/simon
+- exit
+- :wq
+- vi
+- ctrl + C
+- ssh -i ~/Desktop/kakaoscsiga.pem ubuntu@dotoday.click

+Notes:
+- If the whole simon production is down: need to fix credentials in database.js
+- If the scores aren't getting stored correctly or at all: MONDODB DATABASE ISSUE
+- Make sure IP address is 0.00.0... -> EVERYONE CAN CONNECT!!!
+- Why are my scores stored on local host, but not when deployed? -> YOUR SERVER HAS A DIFFERENT IP ADDRESS THAN LOCAL!